 Maintaining a financially solvent city

 Predictably, Emeryville is experiencing a budget shortfall due to the pandemic economic downturn.
-When elected, I will continue with the financially responsible policies the council has been practicing along with exploring opportunities to expand our tax base to ensure Emeryville has a diversified revenue stream.
+I will continue with the financially responsible policies the council has been practicing along with exploring opportunities to expand our tax base to ensure Emeryville has a diversified revenue stream.

 Effectively addressing homelessness